PrincetonUniversity/install_lammps/01_installing/ins/misc/python_interface.md

 # LAMMPS with Python Interface

 LAMMPS can be built with a Python interface as [described here](https://docs.lammps.org/Python_head.html).
-Run the commands below (for Della with USER-INTEL) to build the code in this way:
+Run the commands below (for Della with INTEL package) to build the code in this way:

 ```
 $ ssh <YourNetID>@della.princeton.edu